 Do you know what is so good but so bad for you?
 Buffets.
-I love buffets, really love them, but afterwards I curse them for hours for leaving me feeling like death would be a preferable option.
+I love buffets, really love them, but afterwards I curse them for hours for leaving me thinking that death would be a preferable option.
 I quickly forget these negative thoughts once I've recovered though, and I eagerly await the next one.
 Our resort offered a massive buffet breakfast, and I went nuts.
 Both Asian and Western foods were on offer, including brown bread (I didn't think they knew what it was), Vegemite (I wonder where most of their guests come from) and a made to order omelette station.
 I think I ate continuously for an hour.
 I have no self-control.

 Once the familiar I'm-going-to-explode feeling had subsided a little, we hired a scooter and rode into Senggigi.
 We quickly visited the grey sand beach, watching the local families setting up picnics (I couldn't look at the food) while the kids played in the water.
 Rubbish and touts abounded, putting us off spending any time there.

 The beach at the resort was much nicer than the one in town.